kmani314/ATMega32u4-HID-Keyboard/README.md

 ###### Board Project - Krishna Mani
 This is software for ATMegau32u4 or compatible AVR hardware USB chips that implements a standard-complying HID keyboard using only AVR-LIBC.

-The following documents were used for reference: https://www.avrfreaks.net/forum/usb-initialization-problem https://www.pjrc.com/teensy/usb_keyboard.html https://www.usb.org/sites/default/files/documents/hid1_11.pdf
+The following documents were used for reference

+https://www.avrfreaks.net/forum/usb-initialization-problem
+https://www.pjrc.com/teensy/usb_keyboard.html
+https://www.usb.org/sites/default/files/documents/hid1_11.pdf